tblut/Baked-Global-Illumination/README.md

 ### Linux

-Open a terminal in the root directory of the project and first run "source <embree_dir>/embree_vars.sh" then run "cmake CMakeLists.txt && make -j && ./baked-gi/baked-gi"
+* To build the project open a terminal and run "cmake CMakeLists.txt && make -j".
+* Before starting the application in any way, Embree must be added to the path with "source <embree_dir>/embree_vars.sh"
+* To start the application navigate to the bin directory and run, for example, "./BakedGI ./models/test2.glb ./textures/test2.lm ./textures/test2.pd".
+* To bake a new light map run "./BakedGI ./models/test2.glb -bake somename.lm -irr <width> <height> <samples_per_pixel>".

 ## Library licenses